stefanoschrs/stefanoschrs/README.md

 ☣ I have a strong interest in Security

 Currently on Digital Nomad journey to **Code & Run** around the world!
-So far: `...["Thailand", "Indonesia", "Malaysia", "Brunei", "Singapore", "France", "Spain", "Portugal", "Germany", "Czechia", "Bulgaria", "Cyprus"]`
+So far: `...["Croatia","Thailand", "Indonesia", "Malaysia", "Brunei", "Singapore", "France", "Spain", "Portugal", "Germany", "Czechia", "Bulgaria", "Cyprus"]`